 To begin, you need the app to read your power somewhere, such as a smart trainer or power meter.
 It’s best if a heart rate monitor is also connected in the Devices tab, so the app, and you, can better track your performance.

-Under the Display tab, check ‘show storyline’, ‘heart rate’ and ‘power’ are showing, then you’re ready to roll.
+Under the Display tab, check that ‘show storyline’, ‘heart rate’ and ‘power’ are showing, then you’re ready to roll.

 How do I upload my Wahoo SYSTM rides to Strava?